machinekoder/pickit-docs/docs/installation/connecting-the-cables.rst

 .. note::
   **Important**

-  -  A USB hub is not allowed between the Pickit processor and Pickit M, L or M-HD camera.
+  -  A USB hub is not allowed between the Pickit processor and any of the Pickit cameras.

 Connect the robot or machine controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~